soz-live/soz-live.github.io/users/technical.md

 This includes graphical entities such as:

 - [AcDbLine](/classes/AcDbLine.html) - a 3d Line entity.
-- [SZCEPart](/classes/SZCEPart.html) - a complex derived entity containing Features, to define a parametric 3d Enitity.
+- [SZCEPart](/classes/SZCEPart.html) - a complex derived entity containing Features, to define a parametric 3d Entity.

 <br>
 Through to non-graphical objects such as: